RD2P/samsung-calculator/README.md

 # Usage

-1. Go to the Github Pages site at https://rd2p.github.io/samsung-calculator/ or clone the repository and launch the app by opening the HTML file.
+1. For a live demo, go to the Github Pages site at https://rd2p.github.io/samsung-calculator/ or clone the repository and launch the app by opening the HTML file.
 2. Use the numerical buttons to input numbers for your calculation.
 3. Use the arithmetic operation buttons to perform the desired calculation.
 4. Utilize the special buttons for additional operations like percentage or backspace.
 5. Press the "C" button to clear the input and start a new calculation.
 6. Press the equal button (=) to calculate and display the result.

-# Technologies Used

-* HTML, CSS, JavaScript

 This project is inspired by the Samsung calculator and designed to resemble its user interface.
 Please note that this is a simplified implementation and may not cover all possible edge cases or complex calculations.